 Unitary Patents – What You Should Do Now

-The patent system in Europe will soon add two new elements, the Unitary Patent (UP) and the new Unified Patent Court (UPC), with the aim of making the process of obtaining and enforcing Europe-wide patent protection simpler and more cost-effective.
+The patent system in Europe added two new elements in June 2023, the Unitary Patent (UP) and the new Unified Patent Court (UPC), with the aim of making the process of obtaining and enforcing Europe-wide patent protection simpler and more cost-effective.

 It is important to note that the UP and UPC will not affect the procedure of obtaining a European patent at all until after grant (i.e. at the validation stage).
 Applications should still be filed as European applications, e.g., by entering the EP Regional Phase from a PCT application / directly filing at the European Patent Office (EPO).